apache/druid/docs/ingestion/faq.md

 ## I don't see my Druid segments on my Historical processes

-You can check the Coordinator console located at `<COORDINATOR_IP>:<PORT>`.
-Make sure that your segments have actually loaded on [Historical processes](../design/historical.md).
+You can check the [web console](../operations/druid-console.md) to make sure that your segments have actually loaded on [Historical processes](../design/historical.md).
 If your segments are not present, check the Coordinator logs for messages about capacity of replication errors.
 One reason that segments are not downloaded is because Historical processes have maxSizes that are too small, making them incapable of downloading more data.
 You can change that with (for example):

 ```
 -Ddruid.segmentCache.locations=[{"path":"/tmp/druid/storageLocation","maxSize":"500000000000"}]